-What is The Construction Industry Scheme (CIS)?
+What is the Construction Industry Scheme?

 If you work as a self-employed builder or contractor, you must pay tax under the Construction Industry Scheme (CIS).
-Therefore, if you are new to the builder or contractor jobs and want to know more about the Construction Industry Scheme, then you will find all the information you need in this article!
+Therefore, if you are new to the builder or contractor jobs and want to know more about the Construction Industry Scheme, then you will find all the information you need in this article.

 We cover what the Construction Industry Scheme is, what is covered under this, if all tradespeople need to register for CIS, how to register if tradespeople pay tax through this and how tax is paid through CIS.

-What is the Construction Industry Scheme (CIS)?
+- What Construction Work is Covered Under the Construction Industry Scheme (CIS)?

 Contractors in the construction business frequently hire independent subcontractors to work on projects with them rather than hiring full-time employees.
 Because these subcontractors are self-employed and not employees of the contractor, they are unable to contribute to Income Tax and National Insurance through PAYE.
 Instead, HMRC collects tax contributions from these subcontractors through the Construction Industry Scheme.